joyb05/PIMA-Indian-Diabetes-Dataset/README.md

 ## Conclusion
-The best result is being given by **Quadratic Discriminent Analysis**.
-The **accuracy was at 78%**, the model's **recall was 73%** and **precision was 85.3%** along with that it had the lowest Type-I & Type-II error, as this is a healthcare domain problem thus these error should be the least. **Type-II error for this model is the least.** Thus, this model is being choosen for the prediction of the diabetes patients. **Glucose and BMI features were the most significant** in predicting weather a person has diabetes or not.
+**Quadratic Discriminant Analysis** is giving the best result. **The accuracy was at 78%**, the model's **recall was 73% and precision was 85.3%** along with that it had the **lowest Type-I & Type-II error**, as this is a **healthcare domain problem** thus these errors should be the least. **Type-II error for this model is the least.** Therefore, this model is being chosen for the prediction of diabetes patients. **Glucose and BMI features** were the most significant in predicting whether a person has diabetes or not.
 The Power BI visualization is attached.

 ## 🔗 Links